 distribution: Michigan, Wisconsin, Minnesota

-details: Typically, booya does not seem to have a specific recipe, but is often times made in very large quantities in large kettles at church or community activities.
+details: Typically, booya does not have a specific recipe, but it is often made in very large quantities, in large kettles at church or community activities.

 commonly known as: baked goods; that which you buy from a bakery